 Was it last night's all-night study session that has you feeling lousy or is it the flu?
 Get checked out at the Student Health and Wellness Center before you start feeling worse.
 If you're feeling good and working to stay healthy, the center is committed to helping you reach that goal.
 Medical visits are by appointment only.

 To schedule an appointment, call 940-565-2333.
 A student ID card is required at check-in.
 The center takes credit cards, check or cash for payment, though consultations with general practitioners are covered by the Medical Services Fee.
 The Student Health and Wellness Center ONLY files medical insurance claims for the university endorsed student insurance policy underwritten by United Healthcare Student Resources.

-The Student Health and Wellness Center is located on the second floor of Chestnut Hall and the UNT Pharmacy is located on the first floor of Chestnut Hall.
+The Student Health and Wellness Center is located on the second floor of Chestnut Hall.
 Other health services available in Chestnut Hall include health education office in Suite 301, College Optical Express in Suite 101 and the Campus Smiles dental office in Suite 154.